 Bachelor in Digital Forensics

 Education focusing on determining the who, what, where and when through the investigation of constantly changing, and increasingly complex digital environments.
-The program prepares you for a career within digital security and forensics for law enforcement and other organizations in need of digital security.
+This study programme prepares you for a career within digital forensics and incident response, working for large organisations, cybersecurity companies and law enforcement agencies, who all have a need for specialists to investigate cyberattacks and cybercrime.

 It is a field with good job opportunities both now and in the future.
 Christoffer Hansen Michaelsen, student